Lahaina Pali Trail

 In the middle of the hike, near the highest elevation, you will walk beside the giant white windmills on Kealaloloa Ridge.

-My friend Guy hiked the Lahaina Pali Trail in 2018 and kindly allowed me to show you some of his beatiful photos.
+My friend Guy hiked the Lahaina Pali Trail in 2018 and kindly allowed me to show you some of his beautiful pictures.
 See photos below.

 Lahaina Pali Trail Hike Photos